clvrai/Relation-Network-Tensorflow/README.md

 <img src="figure/RN.png" height="350"/>

-In addition to implementing the RN model, **a baseline model** which consists of convolutional layers followed by MLPs is also provided in this implementation.
+In addition to the RN model, **a baseline model** which consists of convolutional layers followed by MLPs is also provided in this implementation.

 ### Sort-of-CLEVR

-To verify the effectiveness of RNs, a synthesized **VQA dataset** is proposed which is named Sort-of-CLEVR.
-The dataset consists of paired questions and answers as well as images including colorful shapes.
+To verify the effectiveness of RNs, a synthesized **VQA dataset** is proposed in the paper named Sort-of-CLEVR.
+The dataset consists of paired questions and answers as well as images containing colorful shapes.

 Each **image** has a number of shapes (rectangle or circle) which have different colors (red, blue, green, yellow, cyan,  or magenta).
 Here are some examples of images.

 <img src="figure/samples.png" width="720"/>

-**Questions** are separated into relational and non-relational questions which are encoded as binary strings to prevent the effect of language parsing and embedding; while **answers** are represents as one-hot vectors.
+**Questions** are separated into relational and non-relational questions which are encoded as binary strings to prevent the effect of language parsing and embedding; while **answers** are represented as one-hot vectors.
 Examples of images, questions and answers are as follow.

 <img src="figure/iqa.png" width="850"/>